 This course is a survey of world history from the Renaissance to the Twentieth Century.
 Various cultures and periods are selected for a somewhat more extended study.
-Topics to be taught will include comparisons of civilizations in the Near East, China and Africa, and Medieval to Modern Europe as both interacted with Asia, Africa, and the Americas.
+Topics to be taught will include comparisons of civilizations in the Near East, China, and Africa, and Medieval to Modern Europe as both interacted with Asia, Africa, and the Americas.
 Students are expected to be independent thinkers and demonstrate good research and writing skills.

 United States History I, Honors

 United States History I is a required course for all students.
 Using a chronological approach, students will study United States History from Colonial times through the American Revolution to the Age of Industrialization.
-Students will be made aware of our pluralistic society and of contributions of individuals and groups to our American Heritage.
+Students will be made aware of our pluralistic society and of the contributions of individuals and groups to our American Heritage.
 Students are expected to be independent thinkers and demonstrate good research and writing skills.

-Students will study the concepts, methods and problems of economics.
-Topics covered include how markets work, business organizations and labor, money, banking and finance, government and the economy and the global economy.
+Students will study the concepts, methods, and problems of economics.
+Topics covered include how markets work, business organizations and labor, money, banking and finance, government and the economy, and the global economy.
 This a required semester (2.5 credits) class for all students.

-This course examines human relationships in society, analyzes concepts of culture, socialization, values, norms, deviance, stratification and the causes and effects of inequalities.
+This course examines human relationships in society, analyzes concepts of culture, socialization, values, norms, deviance, stratification, and the causes and effects of inequalities.
 This a semester (2.5 credits) class.